ailispaw/rexray-barge/README.md

 - The VMDK(volume) will be removed on `vagrant destoroy` unless you stop containers with the volume in advance of it, because `vagrant destoroy` will remove all attached virtual disks in the VM.

 - The VMDK(volume) can be re-used only while VBoxSVC daemon is up.
 You can see the VMDK in the VirtualBox Media Manager and the volume in the list of Docker volumes.
-Otherwise VirtualBox will release the VMDK and it won't be re-attached, and you can't use the volume again.
-H'm.
+Otherwise VirtualBox will release the VMDK ~~and it won't be re-attached, and you can't use the volume again.
+H'm~~.